 How we invest in, develop, and support people–the largest asset we have in the healing professions–is the vital question in determining whether our future will be a better one.”

-He spent two years leading the University of Colorado’s Hospital Medicine Division, coordinating a practice of more than 75 hospitalists.
+Prior to joining the team at DMS, Dr. Pierce served as a clinical leader in multiple institutions.
+In 2010, he founded the Hospital Medicine Section at the San Francisco VA Medical Center and served as Section Chief from 2010 to 2012.
+He subsequently spent two years leading the University of Colorado’s Hospital Medicine Division, coordinating a practice of more than 75 hospitalists.
 During his tenure he oversaw expansion of the group by nearly two dozen members and led the group to achieve the highest quality and safety performance of all service lines in the hospital.
 He also directed a major initiative to increase joy in practice, which reduced physicians’ and advanced-practice providers’ burnout by 27 percent and increased measures of psychological safety by 70 percent.

 You can follow Dr. Pierce on Twitter @PierceReadG.